-In the UK there are thought to be 15 million regular snorers and the number who are affected at some more occasionally are probably double that figure.
+In the UK there are thought to be 15 million regular snorers.
+The number who are affected at some point are probably double that figure.
 The British Snoring and Sleep Apnoea Association suggest that 41.5% of the UK adult population snore.
-Men make up more than 2/3rds of the snorers and they have a tendency to be the loudest too.
+Men make up more than two-thirds of the snorers and they have a tendency to be the loudest too.

 So, what are the impacts? – Well if you are a sufferer or your bed-partner is then I am sure you will know all too well.
 The most immediate is a disturbed night’s sleep.
-This can cause arguments, irritability and disruption to your mental health.
+This can cause arguments, irritability and disruption to your mental health (Ref.
+2 ).
 But did you know it could be more damaging to your physical health?

 Here are a few of the conditions that snoring and sleep apnoea have been linked to: